Graduate Degree Requirements

 - Candidacy examinations are required in all doctoral-level programs and in many master's degree and education-specialist programs.

 All programs requiring a candidacy examination must specify the conditions, including timelines, for advancement to candidacy in the current catalog and/or in the program's graduate handbook.
-Students who successfully meet candidacy requirements must also file an Application for Degree Candidacy with the Interim Dean of the Graduate School and Continuing Studies.
+Students who successfully meet candidacy requirements must also file an Application for Degree Candidacy with the Dean of the Graduate School.
 Although advancement to candidacy does not guarantee a degree, it does indicate that the student has successfully met this examination requirement.